APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 	who was assaulted off campus from further sexual harassment or retaliation from the perpetrator and his or her associates."
 Pp. 4

-- Rolled back in 2020 Amendments---
+- Rolled back in 2020 amendments---

 	- [§ 106.11 Application.](https://www.ecfr.gov/on/2021-04-10/title-34/section-106.11)